veryl-lang/doc/book/src/05_language_reference/06_declaration/03_register.md

 `always_ff` has mandatory clock variable, optional reset variable, and `{}` block.
 Clock and reset are placed in `()`.
+The specified clock and reset should have `clock` / `reset` type and the witdh of them should be 1bit.

 `if_reset` is a special keyword which can be used in `always_ff`.
 It means reset condition of the register variable.